PLN-team/pyPLNmodels/paper/paper.md

 cell $i$ and gene $j$, the counts $Y_{ij}$ is given by
 $$Y_{ij} = \text{number of times gene } j \text{ is expressed in cell } i.$$
-One of the challenges with scRNA-seq data is managing the high dimensionality, necessitating dimension reduction techniques adequate to count data.
+One of the challenges with scRNA-seq data is managing the high dimensionality, necessitating dimension reduction techniques suitable to count data.
 \end{itemize}
 The PLN and PLN-PCA variants are implemented in the ```pyPLNmodels``` package introduced here, whose main functionalities are
 \begin{itemize}
-\item Normalize count data to obtain more valuable data
+\item Normalize count data to obtain more valuable data,
-\item Analyse the significance of each variable and their correlation
+\item Analyse the significance of each variable and their correlation,
-\item Perform regression when covariates are available
+\item Perform regression when covariates are available,
-\item Reduce the number of features with PLN-PCA
+\item Reduce the number of features with PLN-PCA.
 \end{itemize}
 The ```pyPLNmodels```[^pyplnmodels]  package has been designed to efficiently process extensive datasets in a reasonable time and incorporates GPU